sbastien14/ifarith-compiler/discussion.md

 about how you would approach doing group code critique.
 What would you do differently next time, what did you learn?

+Doing this project, our group learned more about compilers and the steps of how to make one from scratch.
+We found it interesting that we were able collaborate and hear different ideas as to how we should go about creating a compiler and how our different styles of coding blend together to attempt to create a functioning compiler.
+We found it rather difficult to actually get the compiler to run an executable file.
+We have managed to get through the step of compiling the file, but when we would go to execute, we were getting an error that our .o file couldn't be found even though the compiler was creating the file.
+For next time, we would definetly start our project earlier so we can spend more time debugging our code.
+We feel as though if we had started earlier, we would have been able to find the bug in our code that was causeing our executable file to just go into the abyss.